 Alligator Hunting at Night

 Although night hunts for Alligators in Florida can be more challenging than a day hunt - adrenaline levels do increase.
 Spotlights are used to scan the lakes and swamps for the giant gators and the lack of light creates an eerie excitement to the gator hunt.
 There is something about the dark waters and what lurks beneath that make this hunt exciting and a little unnerving at the same time.
 Weapon selection is up to the hunter but we will offer some suggestions and additional details about the hunt before you make a weapon selection.
-Normally, a successful night gator hunt produces larger gators due to the difficulty in spotting smaller gators at night.
-Night hunts offer the added benefit of a reprieve from the Florida daytime heat but make sure to wear bug spray!
+Normally, a successful night gator hunt produces larger gators.
+Night hunts offer the added benefit of a reprieve from the Florida daytime heat!

 If you are a first time alligator hunter a day hunt may be a good option.
 The thrill of seeing alligators in the light of day is something all first time hunters should experience.
 Day hunts are a little less intense as well.
 You will scan the Florida swamps by boat and when a gator is spotted we will attempt to snag it – that’s when the fight begins.
 Once the gator is snagged you will have the opportunity to kill it with your weapon of choice.
 Rifle hunts allow for longer shots, 25 to 30 yards, and archery, spear or other methods require getting a little closer.